 The European Union (Notification of Withdrawal) Act 2017 received Royal Assent on 16 March 2017.
 On 29 March 2017, the Prime Minister gave notification of the withdrawal of the UK from the EU and from Euratom under section 1(1) of the European Union (Notification of Withdrawal) Act 2017.

 The Nuclear Safeguards Bill 2017-19 (referred to in this paper as ‘the Bill’) was presented to Parliament on 11 October 2017 and makes provision for nuclear safeguards after the UK leaves Euratom.

 This Bill would allow the Government to make regulations for, and implement international agreements in relation to, nuclear safeguarding.
 This is required once the UK leaves Euratom.
 The Bill does not set out what the regulations will look like, but does include a duty to consult the UK’s Office for Nuclear Regulation.
 Pre-consultation draft regulations were published in January 2018.
 The new regulations will initially be subject to the affirmative procedure in both Houses, but later amendments will not unless they meet certain conditions.
 The Bill also allows existing legislation to be amended by regulation in relation to the UK’s withdrawal from Euratom.
 The Bill extends to the whole of the UK.

 This Briefing Paper discusses the background to the Bill, the content of the Bill, and contains some comment on the Bill.
-The Bill passed Second Reading on 16 October 2017.
-The Bill passed Committee stage without amendment on 14 November 2017 and Report Stage began on 23 January 2018.
+The Bill passed to the House of Lords without amendment on 23 January 2018.